-Let's dare to be slow - we need to enshrine the democratic ground rules in legal statutes that can only be amended with a three-quarters majority!
 We can only speak of a democracy when fundamental rights are being safeguarded; and we can only speak of democratic competition when said competition is clean and takes place based on stable, reliable and impartial rules.
 That is why the constitutionally established system of institutions that govern the aforementioned cannot be exposed to the vagaries of electoral fortunes.
 We need to minimise the chances that any one party or political side can unilaterally amend - to serve its own power interests - constitutionally enshrined fundamental rights or the laws that have a direct bearing on how power is distributed based on the political competition that defines a democracy.
 That is why we need to increase the majority requirements concerning the amendment of fundamental rights and the laws regulating the fundamental constitutional institutions.
 Currently, most of these can be amended with a two-thirds majority in parliament.
-The relevant majority threshold should be increased to three-quarters and, in the case of the most vital constitutional institutions, amendments should only become effective with a four-year delay!
+The relevant majority threshold should be increased to three-quarters and in the case of the vital constitutional institutions, amendments should only become effective with a four-year delay!
 This would neither stand in the way of effective governance nor would it rule out the possibility of adapting the constitutional institutions to changing circumstances; all it would do is to slow down the process of change and - even more importantly - it would force whatever governmental majority prevails at the time to engage in substantial consultations with the opposition and to take the latter seriously.

-▶ Let's dare exercise self-restraint - let's pre-empt tactical changes to electoral district boundaries!
 The adjustment of electoral district boundaries for partisan gain and with the objective of distorting democratic competition (so-called gerrymandering) has been used as a tool by politicians for centuries.
-For demographic reasons, the occasional adjustment of district boundaries is necessary.
-However, these days it would be easy to automate the process, which would also serve to fend off any accusation of political manipulation.
+Because of demographic reasons, the occasional adjustment of district boundaries is necessary and that process could easily automated, which would also serve to fend off any accusation of political manipulation.
 In many countries across the globe this particular task is already performed by algorithms that operate transparently and are subject to public review.
 They carry out the redistricting based on criteria established by the legislators.
-They are far better equipped to safeguard the impartiality of the process - and hence also its legitimacy - than any human expert.
+They are far better equipped to safeguard the impartiality of the process and hence also its legitimacy - than any human expert.
 There is absolutely no technical obstacle in the way of Hungary deploying the same method.